almeidaleo1995/AutomationTesting/README.md

 # AutomationTesting Project

-This project is designed to run automated tests using Maven and generate Allure reports.
+This project is designed to run automated tests using Maven and generate Allure Reports.
 The reports can be viewed locally after running the tests or on GitHub Pages following each GitHub Actions build.

 ## Running Tests Locally